-Players, managers and coaches must be in proper uniform.
-Pants or shorts must be solid dark blue or black in color.
-They can have one strip or logo on them.
-Wearing a cap is optional.
-If a cap is worn, it must be a HUFF-N-PUFFERS cap.
+Players, Managers and Coaches must be in proper uniform.
+Pants or shorts must be dark blue or black in color, strips and logos are permitted.
+Hats, Shirts, Pants and Shorts approved by Huff-n-Puffers will only be permitted.
+Pants of any style may be worn under the shorts.
 Players not in proper uniform will not be permitted to play.
-This rule will be enforced by the umpires.
+This rule will be enforced by MANAGER’S and UMPIRE’S.

 Rule 3 Equipment

 All equipment will be shared by both teams unless privately owned.

 3.2 Softball Specifications